al1brn/docgen/doc/treed-tree-treechain.md

 This class implements directly the [Tree](treed-tree-treechain.md#tree) interface by chaining the nodes with [child](treed-tree-treechain.md#child) and [next](treed-tree-treechain.md#next)
 properties:
 - **child** : first child, the node has no children if Node
-- **next** : next child in the collection of parent children, last child if NoneTree interface whith chained nodes
+- **next** : next child in the collection of parent children, last child if None Tree interface whith chained nodes

 This class implements directly the [Tree](treed-tree-treechain.md#tree) interface by chaining the nodes with [child](treed-tree-treechain.md#child) and [next](treed-tree-treechain.md#next)
 properties: